Types of Girl about the Globe – Beach GatG, History GatG, Sightseeing GatG

 Have a tourist moment

-Take the Dubrovnik cable car up the top of Mount Srd and take a photo of Dubrovnik’s most icon image; or if you have some cash to splash, take a segway off the beaten track on a segway tour.
+Take the Dubrovnik cable car up the top of Mount Srd and take a photo of Dubrovnik’s most iconic image; or if you have some cash to splash, take a segway off the beaten track on a segway tour.

 Don’t have much time?